-The Board of Directors comprises of 6 (Six) Directors out of which 3 (Three) Non-Executive Non-Independent Directors including Chairman and 3 (Three) Non-Executive Independent Directors.
+The composition of Board of directors of the company is in consonance with the requirements of The companies Act 2013 ("Act") and Regulation 17 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulation").
+As at 31st March 2021 The Board of Directors comprises of 6 (Six) Directors out of which 3 (Three) Non-Executive Non-Independent Directors including Chairman and 3 (Three) Non-Executive Independent Directors.